dermotte/itec-webpage-mlux/courses/games-ss21.md

 ## Final Project
 Your final project can be done in a group with up to three people.
 To finish the project you need to:
 1. Hand in the project & the documentation
-   1. Link to the project (ie. itch.io, Github, WeTransfer, ...)
+    1. link to the project (ie. itch.io, Github, WeTransfer, ...)
     1. game concept document (1 page)
     1. post mortem (1 page)
     1. presentation slides
 1. Present the project in the lecture on June 15 or June 21, 2020 (10 minutes max.)
     1. list the group members
     1. explain the concept
     1. show the game
     1. talk about the lessons learned (post mortem)

 The project can be a stand-alone game, a level for a game, or a mod for a game.
 If you attended the game jam, please present your game jam project and just create the documents and slides.